OpenSPP/documentation/docs/technical_reference/extensibility.md

 # Customisable, Configurable, and Extensible

-OpenSPP is a highly adaptable digital {term}`social protection` {term}`information` system designed to improve the {term}`efficiency` and {term}`effectiveness` of social protection programs in low and middle-income countries.
-Thanks to its foundation on the widely used {term}`ERP` platform, Odoo, OpenSPP offers unparalleled customizability, configurability, and extensibility.
+OpenSPP is a highly adaptable digital social protection information system designed to improve the {term}`efficiency` and {term}`effectiveness` of social protection programs in low and middle-income countries.
+Thanks to its foundation on the widely used ERP platform, Odoo, OpenSPP offers unparalleled customizability, configurability, and extensibility.
 This page aims to give technical personnel a thorough understanding of these key features.

 ## Customisable

 OpenSPP's customizability is deeply rooted in its underlying Odoo framework, an open-source ERP platform known for its modular architecture and flexibility.
 This section will delve into the details of how Odoo empowers the customizability of OpenSPP.

 ### Modular Architecture

 Odoo's modular architecture enables developers to create, change, and extend functionalities by working with individual modules.
 Each module encapsulates specific features, making it easier to develop, support, and upgrade the system without disrupting its core functionality.
 In OpenSPP, this modular approach allows countries to implement custom solutions that address their unique social protection requirements.

 ### Inheritance and Overrides